Items and information that may be of use or interest to a ship modeler

 - Framing - A Plank-on-Frame Technique - The Hahn Method

-- Gratings - How to make them on a miniature table saw
+- Gratings - on a miniature table saw

 - Treenails - An article written by Keith Harrison, based on a method described by Alexei Baranov.

 A task common to many models is planking.
 This could be either deck planking or hull planking, each having its own challenges and differing techniques.

 - Hull Planking Tutorial - An article written by Keith Harrison and edited by Wayne Tripp

 - Deck Planking Guide - An article by Ulises Victoria describing various plank layouts

 - Deck Planking spreadsheet - Mark out and lay planking in accordance with the above article

 Considering matters electrical?
 These articles might be of interest:

 One subject that usually crops up is the question of scale and scale conversions.

 The following may help: